wkalt/dp3/README.md

 ## Background
 Multimodal log data may be characterized by,
-* high frequencies
+* High frequencies
-* large volumes
+* Large volumes
-* highly variable message sizes and schemas
+* Highly variable message sizes and schemas (images, pointclouds, text logs, numeric measurements, compressed video, ...)
-* various different message encodings (protobuf, ros1msg, cdr, flatbuffers, ...)
+* Various different message encodings (protobuf, ros1msg, cdr, flatbuffers, ...)
-* timeseries oriented
+* Timeseries oriented

 Common workloads on the data are,
 * Stream data in time order at a point in time, for a particular device or